Understanding how to write blog posts faster is key to maximizing a business’s growth and success.

 The philosophy is you set five goals a day that are relatively small and if you have achieved those, you have completed your goals.

 This technique alone has helped me learn how to write blog posts faster because I’m able to focus my attention and be zoned into fewer things each day.

 You’ll find, as I have, that you may have more energy to give to writing when you pursue what is most important in your life.

 You don’t need to complete hundreds of things in a day, just five.
 Simplify your goals and achieve more.

 Tip #17 – Take Five

 We all know that breaks are healthy for the brain.
-The question is when to take them and how long should you take them for?
+The question is when to take a break and how long should you take them?

 Tip #18 – Keep Your Workspace Clear

 We all know the saying, a messy desk makes a master scholar.
 Not so much!